-For all the times when, as a small boy, Todd had wished for a tail, he a tall, white-haired man in uniform who resembled the very portrait of an ancient sea captain.
+"Admiral Barnstable,' Todd said, calling himself to order as he greeted a tall, white-haired man in uniform who resembled the very portrait of an ancient sea captain.

 In a face of weather-beaten red, surprising in a man who had never been out on the seas of any planet, he had sharp blue eyes with which he now studied Todd.
 Hoping he passed muster, Todd smiled and bowed.